buildbot/buildbot/master/docs/developer/data.rst

     .. py:method:: get(options, kwargs)

         :param options: dictionary containing model-specific options
-        :param kwargs : a dictionary describing the resource to get, extracted from the path
+        :param kwargs: a dictionary describing the resource to get, extracted from the path
-        :raises: :py:exc:~buildbot.data.exceptions.InvalidPathError
+        :raises: :py:exc:`~buildbot.data.exceptions.InvalidPathError`
         :returns: a resource or list via Deferred, or None

         This method implements the getter section.